fluid-project/floeproject.org/src/collections/resources/learning-to-learn.md

 ---
 title: Learning to Learn
+excerpt: |
+    We all learn differently.
+How can we develop greater understanding of our own learning styles and preferences, and learn to better understand the learning styles and preferences of others?
 ---

 We all learn differently.
 How can we develop greater understanding of our own learning styles and preferences, and learn